hfiref0x/UACME/README.md

 * It is currently known that UACMe used by Adware/Multiplug (9), by Win32/Dyre (3), by Win32/Empercrypt (10 & 13).
 We do  not take any responsibility for this tool usage in the malicious purposes.
 It is free, open-source and provided AS-IS for everyone.

 # Other usage
 * Currently used as "signature" by "THOR APT" scanner (handmade pattern matching fraudware from Germany).
-We do  not take any responsibility for this tool usage in the fraudware.
+We do  not take any responsibility for this tool usage in the fraudware;
+* In July 2016 so-called "security company" Cymmetria released report about script-kiddie malware bundle called "Patchwork" and false flagged it as APT.
+They stated it was using "UACME method", which in fact is just slightly and unprofessionally modified injector dll from UACMe v1.9 plus using Carberp+Pitou hybrid method in malware self-implemented way.
+We do not take any responsibility for UACMe usage in the dubious advertising campaigns from third party "security companies".

 # VirusTotal reference report